dappsnation/formation-dapp/README.md

 # 📚 Formation dApp 🔥
 > This repo contains a minimalistic dApp.
 The goal is to provide the basic building bloc of a dApp.

+⚠️ This dApp works only on the Goerli testnet !

 This repo conatins :
 - a `Greeter.sol` smart-contract
 - Waffle tests for the contract